 Overall Rating: 3.5/5

-You will have your choice of three colors with this MSC Trailerable pontoon boat cover; specifically, beige, blue, or a nice grey.
-The Trailerable is our choice for a practical cover.
+You will have your choice of three colors with this MSC Tailorable pontoon boat cover; specifically, beige, blue, or a nice grey.
+The Tailorable is our choice for a practical cover.
 Several sizes are offered so you can make sure you get one that fits your boat snugly, so you can travel or store it with no worries.

 The durable, marine grade polyester canvas is tough and capable of withstanding strong winds and a variety of natural elements.
 This cover is specifically designed for both long-term storage and highway travel, so the tough fabric is essential.

 No matter the shape of your boat, this cover should adjust to fit it.